 When you buy the crib, it comes with a free changing pad, which is a nice touch.
 There’s also an option to buy the crib with a mattress that’s guaranteed to fit.

 - Some accessories must be purchased separately.

 This crib transitions from a traditional crib to a daybed.
-It doesn’t come with a toddler guard rail.
-However, because it’s low to the ground, it can still be a great option for kids learning to leave the crib and sleep without railing.
+It comes with fixed side rails.
+Also, because it’s low to the ground, it can still be a great option for kids learning to leave the crib and sleep without railing.

-The comes in a classic style, which will make it easier to use in other parts of the house after your baby is done with it.
-It’s also in seven different colors, to match any room design.
+The crib comes in a classic style, which will make it easier to use in other parts of the house after your baby is done with it.

 - Classic design.